 The format of the User Info field in the Sensing Report Trigger frame is defined in Figure 9-xxxx (User Info field format for Sensing Report Trigger).

-Figure 9-xxxx—User Info field for Report sub-variant
+Figure 9-xxxx—User Info field for Sensing Report Trigger frame

-The Trigger Dependent User Info subfield is not present in the Report sub-variant of the Sensing Trigger frame.
+The Trigger Dependent User Info subfield is not present in the Sensing Report Trigger frame.